 Why would atheists march in a gay pride parade?

 Ever wish that you could go see that museum, but didn’t want to go alone?
+These events are focused on making us tourists in our own city/province.
 Join a group of atheists in this family friendly event as we explore museums and museum-like establishments.
 Keep an eye on our events page for these types of events.

 ON HOLD DURING COVID